What is Mastodon & The Fediverse

 • Q: How does following from another instance work?

 A: When you see a profile you want to follow, but you’re not viewing their profile from your own instance, clicking the “follow” button will provide instructions on how to follow them.
 A way which often tends to work is copying the link to the profile (e.g. https://mas.to/@hankgreen) or the handle of the profile (including the domain, e.g. @[email protected] or @[email protected]) into the search bar on your instance, and clicking the follow button.
-There are browser extensions to simplify this, such as Mastodon - Simplified Federation!
+There are browser extensions to simplify this, such as MastoBridge and Mastodon - Simplified Federation!

 • Q: How do these instances know about other instances?